NBKRedSpy/DeepLBatch/README.md

 Spreadsheets may have issues importing text files with non-English characters.
 It may manifest as less lines shown than actually translated.

 This is a common spreadsheet program issue and not related to the translation.
-In this case, try using the translate command's psv option (-p).
+In this case, try using the translate command's tsv option (-t).
 The output file will be in the format of ```Input Text(a tab)Output Text```.
 When importing into the spreadsheet, use the "split text to columns" command with tab as the delimiter.

 ### Overview Usage Help